 - Flights from multiple sites, when conditions permit.

 What will the P1/P2 certification course get me?
 Utah Paragliding’s program is structured to allow you HOWEVER MANY LESSONS YOU NEED in order to achieve all P-2 requirements, with NO TIME LIMIT.
 All equipment is provided.
 It takes the average person about 10 to 15 lessons to work their way down the certification checklist.
 Many of our local students finish their P-2 training with almost enough flights and hours for a P-3 rating.
 We are never in a hurry to kick you out of the nest.
 However, some people are in a hurry.
 So, folks who travel from out of town to learn here, or even locals who want to learn fast are welcome to just pay per lesson.
 Progress is made so much more quickly when lessons are attended consecutively so as much as possible, it is best to not take long breaks between lessons.
 But if that happens, then it is okay since there is no time limit to finish the certification in.
-Utah Paragliding students also enjoy special discounts on equipment when they are ready to buy.
-You can plan on $50 off your harness, $50 off your reserve parachute and $300 off your wing from retail prices.
-These discounts apply only to new gear; discounts do not apply to second hand gear.
 No equipment purchase is required for lessons.
 Training occurs on the school’s gear.
 Utah Paragliding sells Skywalk paragliders.
 Skywalk is our favorite brand out there.
 However, we realize that there are other great brands as well, so if you would like another brand that is totally fine.
 We can get any brand, so please just let us know and we can make it happen.
-All student discounts still apply.
 We do our best to keep demo gliders on hand for you to try.
 But it is very difficult to keep every make in every size and color combination in stock; there are just too many options.
-So please be aware that it may take a few weeks to get your new glider after ordering it, as we order each glider upon demand.
-During peak season sometimes it may even take up to a month, because gliders sell out and factories get backed up.
+So please be aware that it may take a few weeks to a few months to get your new glider after ordering it, as we order each glider upon demand.
+During peak season sometimes it may take a long time, because gliders sell out and factories get backed up.
 So, it pays to plan ahead and order early as soon as you know what you would like.
 In the meantime while waiting for orders to arrive, we are very good about keeping you in the air on school gear.
 In the past this has generally been a non-issue for students.
-Memberships with the UHGPGA (Utah Hangliding Paragliding Association) and USHPA (United States Hangliding Paragliding Association) are both required to be able to fly at the Point of the Mountain.
-Prospective pilots will need to pay for these memberships in order to legally fly at the flight parks.
+Memberships with the UHGPGA (Utah Hang Gliding Paragliding Association) and USHPA (United States Hang Gliding Paragliding Association) are both encouraged for flying at the Point of the Mountain.
+Prospective pilots will be responsible for joining these organizations.